Seminole Audubon Society In Action

-The Big Sit! is an annual, international birding event hosted by Bird Watcher’s Digest and founded by the New Haven (Connecticut) Bird Club.
+The Big Sit! is an annual, international birding event founded and hosted by the New Haven (Connecticut) Bird Club.

 Since 2008, the Seminole Sitters, SAS’s team has participated in the Big SIT!
 Our count circle is located at Lake Jesup Wilderness Area.